snoyberg/posa-chapter/warp.md

 Warp is a high-performance library of HTTP server side in Haskell, a purely functional programming language.
-Both Yesod, a web application framework, and Mighttpd, an HTTP server, are implemented over Warp.
+Both Yesod, a web application framework, and `mighty`, an HTTP server, are implemented over Warp.
 According to our throughput benchmark,
-Mighttpd provides performance on par with nginx.
+`mighty` provides performance on par with nginx.
 This article will explain
 the architecture of Warp and how we improved its performance.
 Warp can run on many platforms